Introduction of Huang Qin:Baical Skullcap Root or Radix Scutellariae.

 Growth characteristics: The plant prefers a warm and cool climate, cold resistance, drought resistance, barren resistance, adult plant underground part can endure -30℃ low temperature.
 It is advisable to cultivate in neutral or slightly alkaline loam or sandy loam with abundant sunlight and deep soil layer.
 Avoid continuous cropping.

-Characters of herbs: The herb is conical, twisted, 8~25 cm long, 1~3 cm in diameter.
-The surface is brownish yellow or deep yellow, there are sparse verrucous fine root marks, the upper part is rougher, there are twisted longitudinal wrinkles or irregular reticulation, the lower part has along lines and fine wrinkles.
-The texture is hard and brittle, easy to break, the fracture surface is yellow, reddish-brown in the middle, the center part of the old root decayed or hollow, dark brown or brown-black.
-It has a slight smell and a bitter taste.
+Characters of herbs: The herb is conical and twisted, with a length of 5~25 cm and a diameter of 1~3 cm.
+The surface is brownish yellow or dark yellow, with sparse verrucous fine root marks, the upper part is rough, twisted longitudinal wrinkles or irregular reticulated patterns, smooth and fine wrinkles at the lower part.
+The texture of the herb is hard and brittle, easily broken, the fracture surface is yellow, and reddish-brown in center; The center of the old root is withered or hollow, dark brown or black brown, the root dark brown or hollow in center is called "Ku Qin(withered skullcap root)".
+The herb has a slight smell, it tastes bitter.
+The herb which has long strips, the texture is solid and firm, yellow, is better.

 Pharmacological actions: ①.an inhibitory effect on dysentery bacillus, diphtheria bacillus, pyomonas aeruginosa, staphylococcus, streptococcus, and so on; ②.effective for laryngeal spray, meningitis carrier; Even Staphylococcus aureus, which has developed resistance to antibiotics such as penicillin, is sensitive to Scutellaria baicalensis; ③.anti-inflammatory; ④.anti-allergic; ⑤.antipyretic; ⑥.anti-platelet aggregation and anticoagulation; ⑦.lowering blood lipid; ⑧.protecting the liver; ⑨.protect gallbladder; ⑩.anti-oxidation; ⑾.anti-cancer; ⑿.diuretic effects.